Welcome to the overview of LumiVid’s multi-chapter video series titled: “Leveraging the Video Marketing Opportunity”.

 B2B video is an excellent way to demonstrate your product to other businesses in a manner that is interesting, creative and fun.
-It also engages your viewer to learn about your product, giving them the inside scoop on how it works, what it does, and how it can be productive for their business.
+And learning about how to market b2b has never been easier.
+It engages your viewer to learn about your product, giving them the inside scoop on how it works, what it does, and how it can be productive for their business.

 2. It’s good for SEO